 When you’re searching for the best kombucha, there’s one criteria that’s most important: Sugar content.

-So, enter the now wide, wide world of bottled kombuchas.
+So, enter the now-wide, wide world of bottled kombucha.
 It gets more vast and populated every year, which means you have more choices at the grocery store.

 What to look for?
 As we mentioned, sugar is the first issue.
-There’s really no need for more than five grams per serving (and watch out, because many companies count one bottle as two servings!).
-Second, you want a simple ingredient list: tea, a sugar source (the yeast eats the sugar to ferment the tea, so some sugar will always be added), and some acknowledgement of “live cultures.”
-The only other things on the list should be whole-food health boosters like ginger, turmeric, or lemon juice.
+There’s really no need for more than 5 grams per serving (and watch out, because many companies count one bottle as two servings!).
+Second, you want a simple ingredient list: Tea, a sugar source (the yeast eats the sugar to ferment the tea, so some sugar will always be added), and some acknowledgement of “live cultures.”
+The only other things on the list should be whole-food health boosters such as ginger, turmeric or lemon juice.
 You also want to make sure the company isn’t pasteurizing its bottles, since that process will kill the beneficial bacteria.

 Our five low-sugar favorites?
 Check them out, below.

 Found: The 5 Best Kombucha Brands

 We can’t get enough of Health-Ade.
-Not only do its bottles contain the least amount of sugar, they taste the best (in our humble opinion!), come with super cool packaging, and are certified organic.
-They also add forward-thinking healthy ingredients like reishi mushrooms and maca to their flavors.
-The hefty price-tag is the only downside as far as we can tell.
+Not only do its bottles contain the least amount of sugar, they also taste the best (in our humble opinion!)
+They also come with super cool packaging, and are certified organic.
+They add forward-thinking healthy ingredients such as reishi mushrooms and maca to their flavors.
+The hefty price tag is the only downside, as far as we can tell.

 GT is like the hippie mom of the kombucha crew.
 It’s been around forever and is the most recognizable brand.
 There’s nothing new or trendy about it, but it’s made from simple, clean, organic ingredients, tastes great, is low-sugar, and you can find it all over the place.
 It’s also generally more affordable than newer brands.

-Oregon-based Humm gets points for its funky, custom bottle design and creative flavors, like Coconut Lime and Chai.
+Oregon-based Humm gets points for its funky, custom packaging designs and creative flavors, like Coconut Lime and Chai.
 Its brews are organic, uniquely delicious, and come with very little extra sugar.